parflow-resources/parflow-python-container/README.md

 # Adding python packages to the dev container
 If you need to install new python packages in the dev container you can do so by simply adding the package name in the container_requirements.txt file.
-Note that whenever you add a new package you will need to rebuild the dev container (./bin/build_dev_container.sh) and restart it.
+Note that whenever you add a new package you will need to rebuild the dev container (./bin/build_dev_container.sh) and restart any running instances.

 You can also install packages inside an already running container but if you do so they will not be there the next time you start it.